Health care reform may have passed through Congress but individual states are lining up to contest its constitutionality, in court, if need be.

 At a press conference, McCollum stressed two matters of concern with health care reform as it currently awaits the president’s signature.
 First, “the individual mandate provision” that forces citizens to purchase health insurance lest they be fined by their owns government.
 Second, McCollum seeks to have the entire bill declared unconstitutional “on the basis that it manipulates the states” and violates the Tenth Amendment.

-According to the American Legislative Exchange Council (ALEC), with Texas Representative Bryan Hughes announcing his intention today to file legislation that would protect his state from a federal requirement to purchase health insurance, there are thirty-nine states set to block Washington’s reform bill.
+According to the American Legislative Exchange Council (ALEC), with Texas Representative Bryan Hughes announcing his intention today to file legislation that would protect his state from a federal requirement to purchase health insurance, there are 39 states set to block Washington’s reform bill.

 “The bill that passed last night is a radical departure from the role of government our Founders put in the Constitution,” said Hughes.
 “There is no question that it will lead to increased taxes, fewer health care options, and more government control of our most basic personal decisions.”